isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 ### **Visa Application**

-#### 14. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?
+#### 14. Do visitors with a valid ATP need to apply for a separate visa to enter Singapore?

 Visitors, who are holding a passport that requires a visa for travel to Singapore, must separately obtain a valid visa prior to departure for Singapore.

 ICA has lifted the visa suspension and resumed issuance of new visas from 18 October 2020, 2359hrs onwards.
 If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to reapply or apply for a visa.

-Visitors may refer to ICA [website](https://www.ica.gov.sg/visitor/visitor_entryvisa) for information on visa requirements and application.
+Visitors may refer to ICA website (<https://www.ica.gov.sg/visitor/visitor_entryvisa>) for information on visa requirements and application.

 ### **ATP Conditions of Travel**